magnuskiro/it2805/project/README.md

 todo: Description of blog: why and what.

 # TODO
-* write content in the articles.
+* Fix content
+* personal css
+* interactive forms, more + sanity checks.
+* add links to references

 # Used frameworks and references.
 * bootstrap